strife-ce/strife-ce-client/README.md

 ### 5b) Open the Strife CE Client in the electron app

 If you have not already installed Strife CE, install it from http://strife-ce.com.
-You will find the electron app in your installation path (Usually C:\Program files(X86)\Strife CE. start the strife-ce.exe with the parameter -devmode
+You will find the electron app in your installation path (Usually C:\Program files(X86)\Strife CE). start the strife-ce.exe with the parameter -devmode

 ```bash
 strife-ce.exe -devmode
 ```

+It should start the app now with your locally running website.